 In the third year, students typically fulfill any remaining advanced electives requirements.
-At the beginning of the first semester, most students submit their choices for a Ph.D. dissertation committee.
+At the beginning of the first semester, students submit their choices for a Ph.D. dissertation committee.

 In the summer of the third year, students are expected to write and present a prospectus of proposed work to the dissertation committee.

 In the fourth and fifth years in the program, students focus on full-time research lab work directed toward completion of their dissertations.
 At least two months before the dissertation examination, students are to schedule a data defense with their committee.
 The successful completion of the data defense gives the student approval to write the dissertation and identifies issues to be addressed prior to the dissertation examination.
 Students will write the dissertation and defend it in front of the committee and present a dissertation seminar for the whole MCB community.